SuperKeeks/SoftwareRenderer/README.md

 The project can be run directly from Xcode but it requires installing the GLFW library:

-Download [GLFW 2.7.9](http://sourceforge.net/projects/glfw/files/glfw/2.7.9/), uncompress it, go there with the Terminal, and type â€œmake cocoaâ€, then â€œsudo make cocoa-installâ€.
+Download [GLFW 2.7.9](http://sourceforge.net/projects/glfw/files/glfw/2.7.9/), uncompress it, go there with the Terminal, and type "make cocoa", then "sudo make cocoa-install"

 ## Windows ##